NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 ```
       express greeting
-    bot express greeting
-      "Hello!
-How can I assist you today?"
 ```

 As we can see, the LLM correctly predicted the `express greeting` canonical form.
 It even went further to predict what the bot should do, i.e. `bot express greeting`, and the utterance that should be used.
 However, for the `generate_user_intent` task, only the first predicted line is used.
 If you want the LLM to predict everything in a single call, you can enable the [`rails.dialog.single_call` option](#) in `config.yml`.